mohkawtar/XSS-Optimizer/README.md

 1.  **Download the Extension**

-    *   You can clone this repository or download the plugin JAR file (e.g., XSSOptimizer-1.0.jar).
+    *   You can clone this repository or download the plugin .py file (e.g., XSSOptimizer-1.0.py).

 2.  **Load Extension in Burp Suite**